Top five best food processors for 2020

 Top 5 food processors

-Table last updated on 18 May 2018.
+Table last updated November 2019.
 Models with a test date of May 2018 have been tested under our new 2018 test protocol and results are therefore not directly comparable with older models.

 Not found the right food processor for you?
 Check out all of our Best Buy food processors.